serjilyashenko/simple-pie-project/README.md

 * simple-pie - package
 * react-simple-pie - package

 Main project imports their sources as it.
+Without building.
 `package.json` files in packages are necessary only for build and publish packages to npm.

-**Note:** Be careful. main project `react-simple-pie` and `src/package/react-simple-pie` have the similar name.

 ## Publish npm packages